Angineer/maak-tir/_characters/hawk.md

 Trivia:
 - Hawk knows how to sew
+- Hawk likes painting but isn't very good at it

 Hawk's favorite band is a Dwarven metal band called Stolen Valor.
 He traveled to see them play when he was younger, which partially inspired him to become an adventurer.
 Some of their hits include:
 - Ride of the Valkyries